REGIONAL PROGRAM DIRECTOR

 3. Lead collaborative efforts with other organizations to accomplish mutual goals and maximize resources.

-1. BA/BS degree; work experience in community organization, gerontology, social work or a related field.
+1. MSW degree preferred: work experience in dementia field, community organization, gerontology, social work or a related field.

 2. Knowledge of applicable healthcare delivery systems and issues such as: Medicare, Medicaid, managed care, HMOs, long term care insurance, etc.